davidmreed/davidmreed.github.io/_posts/2019-06-25-roll-up-opportunity-contact-role-change-data-capture.md

 Then, we build a trigger.
 The code is [here](https://github.com/davidmreed/cdc-opportunitycontactrole-rollups/blob/master/force-app/main/default/triggers/OpportunityContactRoleChangeEventTrigger.trigger).

 Our trigger's operation is different from what we'd see in typical, synchronous Apex.
-We iterate in order over the change events we recieve and use them to build up two data sets: a `Map<Id, Shadow_Opportunity_Contact_Role__c>`, which we use to store both new and updated shadow records derived from the change events.
+We iterate in order over the change events we receive and use them to build up two data sets.
+The first is a `Map<Id, Shadow_Opportunity_Contact_Role__c>`, which we use to store both new and updated shadow records derived from the change events.
 The keys, worth noting, are `OpportunityContactRole` Ids, ensuring that we create or update exactly one record for each `OpportunityContactRole` whose state incorporates all of the changes in our inbound event stream.

 We also store a `Set<Id>` of the Ids of deleted `OpportunityContactRole` records.
 As we find delete events in our stream, we remove corresponding entries from our create and update `Map`, and add those Ids to the `Set`.